 As data breaches become more expensive as well as more visible, expect insurers to intervene by mandating specific security practices, certifications and other requirements, just as they do for physical property.
 This, in turn, may motivate even more organisations to move their data behind the standardised interface of a cloud provider and have it processed automatically in a secured environment.
 Providers with fully automated processing and audit trails, or with strictly controlled human access to data (verified by a third party), should prove attractive to organisations looking to reduce the risk of holding their own data.

 The future will be provided as a service.
 Cloud-based business processes as a service (BPaaS) will help enterprises innovate, reduce time to market and improve customer experiences.
 Efficiencies and costs are also positively impacted, especially since BPaaS can be provisioned as end-to-end process platforms for specific functions or industries, such as human resource and capital management or customer services and support.

-Organizations that consume services from a BPS provider’s cloud can slash setup time from months to mere days.
-There’s simply less to do, and what remains to be done is standardized.
-Best practices are already implemented and being improved upon, and the organization’s journey is one of configuration rather than customization.
+Organisations that consume services from a BPS provider’s cloud can slash setup time from months to mere days.
+There’s simply less to do, and what remains to be done is standardised.
+Best practices are already implemented and being improved upon, and the organisation’s journey is one of configuration rather than customisation.

 AI-assisted programming assistance is moving beyond mere code completion.
 This will lead to self-improving processes, in which AI suggests and makes enhancements to existing code.
 Already, machine-learning models can identify a program’s intent.
 Looking ahead, we can expect to see automation efforts find novel ways to break existing code and determine potential improvements.
 These improvements can be run through continuous-integration pipelines, with the results delivered to humans for approval.
 Neural networks can now create HTML code from mockups; soon they’ll be able to discover and repair navigation paths through a legacy back-end.